ganimomer/message-channel-promise/README.md

 `npm i message-channel-promise`

 ## Usage
-The module exposes a function which can be used to wrap communication via MessageChannel in a promise, resolved only when the recepient responds.
+The module exposes a function which can be used to wrap communication via [MessageChannel](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API) in a promise, resolved only when the recepient responds.

-This works with both iframes and webworkers.
+This works with both IFrames and webworkers.

 ### parameters
 * `target`: The `contentWindow` or worker,